daleysoftware/java-emotion-recognizer/README.md

 This project was originally developed as a project at the University of Waterloo and has since been migrated here and transformed into a more general purpose tool.

 Author: Matt Pillar <mpillar@uwaterloo.ca>

+Example
+---

+The following example runs the backpropagation algorithm on the given sample DRO's.

+    ./run.sh --exec-backprop-10-3 ./sample/training.dat ./sample/testing.dat

+TODO
+---

+The command line interface for this application isn't the best.
+Need to improve this.